 Specialist in Rhinoplasty

 If you’re not sure what areas a surgeon specializes in, you may be able to look in a few places.
-First, examine the doctor’s CV and see what areas of surgery he or she was trained in.
+First, examine the doctor’s CV and see what areas of surgery they were trained in.
 Then, look through the surgeon’s website and determine which procedures are highlighted or emphasized.

 Take a look at real patient reviews on the website and third-party review sites such as RealSelf.com.
 If previous patients have given that surgeon positive ratings for rhinoplasty, then you’re on the right track.